 - Refrain from routine screening testing if feasible

 Need information on COVID-19 and vaccination?

 The CDC guidelines for those who are fully vaccinated will continue to evolve as more people are immunized against the virus, or until more research becomes available to suggest changes, Dr. Hippler said.
-Until then, he said, those who have been vaccinated have an obligation to help keep others safe.

 “Much is still unknown.
 Being smart and being safe is probably the right approach.
 And even those who are fully vaccinated need to watch out for others,” Dr. Hippler said.
 “It’s about protecting others and protecting our community in addition to protecting ourselves.”